-- serving as a reviewer (e.g., contributed papers, grants, or manuscripts; reviewing/submitting comments on draft standards/guidelines for professional organizations). - presentation/poster/publication in professional forums. - poster/presentation/project co-author for pharmacy students or residents at a professional meeting (local, state, or national). - active service, beyond membership, in professional organizations at the local, state, and/or national level (e.g., leadership role, committee membership, volunteer work). - moderator or evaluator at regional residency conferences or other professional meeting. - faculty or pharmacy student preceptor appointment. - professional consultation to other health-care facilities or professional organizations. - contributing to health and wellness in the community and/or organization through active participation in health fairs, public events, employee wellness promotion/disease prevention activities, population-based care management, etc.
+- serving as a reviewer (e.g., contributed papers, grants, or manuscripts; reviewing/submitting comments on draft standards/guidelines for professional organizations). - presentation/poster/publication in professional forums. - poster/presentation/project co-author for pharmacy students or residents at a professional meeting (local, state, or national). - active service, beyond membership, in professional organizations at the local, state, and/or national level (e.g., leadership role, committee membership, volunteer work). - moderator or evaluator at regional residency conferences or other professional meeting. - faculty or pharmacy student preceptor appointment. - professional consultation to other health-care facilities or professional organizations.

+contributing to health and wellness in the community and/or organization through active participation in health fairs, public events, employee wellness promotion/disease prevention activities, population-based care management, etc.

-Review of academic and professional record form and PharmAcademic review pharmacy department or within the organization.
+Review of academic and professional record for or PharmAcademic review

-3.3.c. representing the pharmacy department on appropriate drug policy and other committees of the
+3.3.c. representing pharmacy on appropriate drug policy and other committees of the pharmacy department or within the organization.